Ameereeddeen11/my-mini-projects/README.md

 # My Recipe project
+Firstly I want to say that this project is not finished yet.
+I will develope it by adding new features and techlogies. <br>
+This project is a web application for sharing recipes and also you can make recipe from AI with ingredients you have.
+You can also search recipes from other websites. <br>
+I'm using Django framework for back-end and Bootstrap for front-end.
+I enriched it with some API's and technologies such as OpenAI API, Google API and Docker. <br>

 If you want to run the project My Recipe on your PC or laptop, you can use Docker. <br>
 1. Install Docker on your PC or laptop <br>
 2. Clone this repository in DockerHub https://hub.docker.com/r/amiriddin/recipe-django <br>